Sutton Lifeboat Station

 Sutton Lifeboat Station was located at Sutton-on-Sea, a village approximately 13 mi north of Skegness, on the east coast of Lincolnshire.

 A lifeboat was first stationed at Sutton-on-Sea by the Lincolnshire Coast Shipwreck Association (LCSA) in 1844, although it was preceded by a station at Huttoft from 1835.
-Management of the station was handed over to the Royal National Lifeboat Institution (RNLI) in 1864.
+Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1864.

-With only a small number of launches and few lives saved over a 25-year period, the station was closed in 1913.
+With only a small number of launches and few lives saved over the last 25 years, Sutton Lifeboat Station was closed in 1913.